wkorando/sip-of-java/index.md

 ## 003 - Launch Single-File Source Code Applications

 Learn how to launch single-file source code applications with the `java` launcher: [Link](003.md)

+## 004 - Text Blocks

+Learn how text blocks greatly simply working with large and formatted strings in Java: [Link](004.md)